sirpengi/InstantPalgrave/README.md

 To install packages (aka add-ons), go to the directory where you have installed Palgrave and run `./ppcinstall`.
 The installer will guide you throught the steps.

 If something goes wrong, create an issue [here](https://github.com/kaiete/InstantPalgrave/issues).

-# Important!
-Palgrave does not work with Windows yet - why?
-No idea, but just use Ubuntu / Fedora instead, it's easier (you might be able to run palgrave in an ubuntu20.04 wsl thingy, IDK).
-If you really want palgrave and you don't want Linux (for some odd reason) here you go https://gitlab.com/kaiete/palgrave-txt

 <hr>